 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-There is a new coffee shop selling a selection of hot drinks (coffee, tea and hot chocolate) as well as sandwiches, biscuits, crisps, cakes and ice-cream.
+There is a new coffee shop selling a selection of hot drinks (coffee, tea and hot chocolate) as well as sandwiches, biscuits, crisps, cakes and ice creams.
 It is fully wheelchair accessible.

 No dogs allowed, although assistance dogs are welcome.